What are your chances of acceptance?

 • Knot theory

-Participants take part in lectures, workshops, group work, computer simulations, and problem sessions.
+Participants engage in lectures, workshops, group work, computer simulations, and problem sessions.
 One year of high school algebra II or trigonometry is required.
-The program costs $9,700 and scholarships are available to students who attend a public or charter school in the School District of Philadelphia.

 Location: Rutgers University